jmedina21/brainflix-go-api/Readme.md

-This is a for of a Node Express backend server rewritten with Go Fiber.
+This is a fork of a Node Express backend server rewritten with Go Fiber.